Game of arrivals at a two queue network with heterogeneous customer routes: Introduction

 \textbf{Outline of the paper:}~In Section \ref{sec_prelims} we provide the background to the arrival queueing game and overview the two-class, two queue, two-route networks that we consider.
 We emphasize on two heterogeneous routes networks 1) where the departures of the two classes are through different queues (Heterogeneous Departure System or HDS) and 2) where the arrivals enter at different queues (Heterogeneous Arrival System or HAS).
+In Section \ref{sec:non_fluid_to_fluid}, we provide a characterization of the fluid model as the limit of a sequence of non-fluid instances as the no. of users increase to infinity.
+This establishes the practicability of our fluid model for approximating real world non-fluid systems.
+Furthermore, in Section \ref{sec:non_fluid_to_fluid}, we conjecture that, the equilibrium behavior of the fluid model can be approximated using the Mixed Nash Equilibrium of these non-fluid models.
 In Section \ref{sec_hetdepartures}, we identify the equilibrium arrival profile for all possible parameters for arriving customers for HDS.
 In particular, we see that these parameters can be partitioned into four distinct regions each having a separate solution structure, when the two customer classes have unequal preferences.
 In Section \ref{sec_hetarrivals} we similarly analyze HAS.
 Here we discover that the parameter space can be partitioned into eight regions based on the solution structure, when the two customer classes have unequal preferences.
 Moreover, for both HDS and HAS, when the groups have identical preference, we identify a parametric regime where unique equilibrium exists, as well as a parametric regime where the equilibrium is non-unique and the set of equilibrium profiles is convex.
 We end with a brief conclusion in Section \ref{sec:conclusion}.
 In the main body, we have confined our discussion to the main proof ideas behind our results and have kept the detailed proofs in the appendix.